 Since its official opening on July 1, 2005, the SHOAC has hosted a dazzling array of art performances, notably the debut of the Berlin Philharmonic Orchestra in Shanghai in 2005 was hailed as one of the top 10 cultural events of that year in the city, making the SHOAC a top 10 lifestyle landmark of Shanghai and the lodestar of classic music performance.
 In March 2006, the SHOAC launch the election of “top ten orchestras in my mind” among the public and announced its plan to invite all the elected orchestras to perform in Shanghai.
 The election and the concertizing effort won the Gold Medal of “top ten performing art events in China”.
 When the SHOAC announced its cross-year performance season in July 2006, it was the first theater in China to do so as per international practice.

 In an effort to be “the Home of Symphony”, the SHOAC is the first theatre in mainland China to accommodate both the Berliner Philharmonic and the Vienna Philharmonic Orchestras.
+In 2016, SHOAC established strategic partnerships with Philadelphia Orchestra and Vienna Philharmonic Orchestra, and then residency partnership with Shanghai Philharmonic Orchestra.
 It also seeks to be a platform on which Chinese works receive their world premieres and overseas works receive their China premieres.
 As a champion of traditional arts of China, it observes the “Chinese Opera Festival” each year to great acclaim.
 And better yet, its Saturday Brunch Concerts register a total number of audiences topping 100,000 each year, making this series a calling card of SHOAC.
 The monthly open days, art lectures, the Oriental Cultural Forum and the policy of students’ tickets adds to its popularity among art aficionados.
 In November 2006, the SHOAC became the first theater in China to obtain the ISO9001 quality management and the ISO14001 environmental management accreditation from the China Quality Certification Center.

 The SHOAC makes every effort to be a premier art center not only in Asia but also in the entire world.
 It seeks to maintain its forefront position in the reforms of theatre management in China and to give impetus to the cultural construction of Shanghai by establishing a world-class platform for arts.
 It aims to accommodate audiences at different levels and to celebrate arts forms of the East and the West.
 To celebrate its 10th anniversary, SHOAC published Collection of a Decade over 600,000 words in 2015, summarizing its successful exploration and practice in the market reversal of the highbrow art.